Abdul Motaleb Malik

-Abdul Motaleb Malik (7 September 1905– 21 June 1977) was the last civilian Governor of East Pakistan.
+Abdul Motaleb Malik (7 September 1905– 21 June 1977) was a Pakistani ophthalmologist, diplomat and politician who served as the last civilian Governor of East Pakistan.

 Early life

 He was born on 1905 in Chuadanga, Bengal Presidency, British India.
 He studied medicine in Vienna.
 He was a trade unionist in Bengal.

 Career

 From 1949 to 1955 he was the Minister for Minorities Affairs, and Works, Health and Labour of Liaqat Ali Khan cabinet.
 Afterwards he served as the Ambassador of Pakistan to Switzerland, Yugoslavia, Austria, People's Republic of China, Philippines, Australia and New Zealand.
 From August 1969 to February 1971, he was made the Minister for Health, Labour, Works and Social Welfare.

 He was made the Governor of East Pakistan on 31 August 1971.
 His inauguration was attended by Abdul Monem Khan, Syed Azizul Huq, Fazlul Qadir Chaudhry, Khan A Sabur, Yusuf Ali Chowdhury, Sultanuddin Ahmad, Abdul Jabbar Khan, Ghulam Azam, and Pir Mohsinuddin.
 He resigned on 14 December 1971 with his entire cabinet after Indian MIG-21's had bombed a Dhaka Government House where he was attending a high level-meeting.
 He then sought refuge in the neutral zone, which had been created by the International Red Cross at the Dhaka Hotel Intercontinental.
 On 20 November 1972 he was sentenced to life in prison for waging war against Bangladesh.